We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you have ever dealt with someone who plays an electric guitar next door, you are probably familiar with the process of moving furniture against the wall to stop the sound from entering your unit.
 The principle is the same if you are trying to deal with noise coming from underneath you.

 You need to figure out where in your apartment the noise is the worst.
 For example, there is a good chance your living room is directly above the living room of the person underneath you.
 This is probably where the majority of the noise is coming from.
 Therefore, you may want to consider adding more furniture in this area.

 For example, you may want to add a thick area rug to your apartment.
 If you can put a non-slip pad underneath the area rug, you may add an extra layer of protection between you and the noise coming from downstairs.
-You may want to add a few more couches, coffee tables, and entertainment stands in the living room as well.

 If the noise is coming from the bedroom, the principle is the same in this area as well.
 If you can add more furniture between your noisy downstairs neighbor and your unit, you should be able to reduce the amount of noise entering your living area.

 #3 Try Hanging Some Acoustic Fixtures from Your Walls

 Another option is to hang a few acoustic fixtures around your unit.
 These are devices that have been specifically designed to absorb sound waves as they go throughout your living area.
 Therefore, you may be able to reduce the echoes in your apartment or condo, dealing with your noisy neighbors.

 If the noise is coming from downstairs, you may want to consider hanging items from the wall.
 You may also want to consider acoustic fixtures you can put low down on your walls.
 These objects come in all shapes and sizes, so you can tailor them to meet your needs.
 You have probably seen them in a lot of restaurants and auditoriums.